frconor-ebook/meditations/_posts/2025-02-10-the-multiplication-of-the-loaves-and-fish.md

 Our Lord seems to have the impression that He is very clear about what He intends to do.
-In St. Luke, He says, "Make the people sit down in companies of fifty" (Luke 9:14).
+In St. Luke, He says, "Make the people sit down in companies of fifty" (Luke 9:13-14).

 In St. John, it says, "He said this to test Philip, because he himself knew what he was going to do.
 Philip answered him, 'Two hundred days' wages worth of food would not be enough for each of them to have a little'" (John 6:6-7).

-In another account he says, "two hundred denarii" (Mark 6:37), which is almost a year\'s wages.
+In another account he says, "two hundred denarii, which is almost a year\'s wages" (Mark 6:37).

 The apostles realize what they don\'t have; what they need.
 Our Lord is letting them see the picture very clearly.